-Unless factual considerations and/or exigent or emergency situations provide otherwise, prior to suspending a scholar, a school administrator or staff member will inform the scholar of the accusations against him/her and allow the scholar to relate his/her version of the incident prior to determining whether the scholar's conduct warrants suspension.
-An administrator may suspend a scholar for a maximum period of five (5) school days, or if a notice of expulsion hearing has been set, for not more than a total of fifteen (15) school days, for noncompliance with school rules or regulations.
-The scholar will be advised of the reason for the proposed suspension and the parent/guardian of a suspended minor scholar will receive notice of the suspension and the reason for the suspension.
+Unless factual considerations and/or exigent or emergency situations provide otherwise, prior to suspending a student, a school administrator or staff member will inform the student of the accusations against him/her and allow the student to relate his/her version of the incident prior to determining whether the student's conduct warrants suspension.
+An administrator may suspend a student for a maximum period of five (5) school days, or if a notice of expulsion hearing has been set, for not more than a total of fifteen (15) school days, for noncompliance with school rules or regulations.
+The student will be advised of the reason for the proposed suspension and the parent/guardian of a suspended minor student will receive notice of the suspension and the reason for the suspension.

-The suspended scholar or the scholar's parent/guardian may, within five (5) school days following the commencement of the suspension, have a conference with the principal or his/her designee.
-If the Principal or his/her designee finds that the scholar was suspended unfairly or unjustly, or that the suspension was inappropriate given the nature of the alleged offense, or that the scholar suffered undue consequences or penalties as a result of the suspension, any remaining suspension shall be cancelled and reference to the suspension on the scholar's school record shall be expunged and, depending on the circumstance, the scholar may be allowed an opportunity to make up work missed during the period of suspension.
+The suspended student or the student's parent/guardian may, within five (5) school days following the commencement of the suspension, have a conference with the Principal or his/her designee.
+If the Principal or his/her designee finds that the student was suspended unfairly or unjustly, or that the suspension was inappropriate given the nature of the alleged offense, or that the student suffered undue consequences or penalties as a result of the suspension, any remaining suspension shall be cancelled and reference to the suspension on the student's school record shall be expunged and, depending on the circumstance, the student may be allowed an opportunity to make up work missed during the period of suspension.
 Such finding shall be made within fifteen (15) school days of the conference.
 The Principal's final decision is not appealable.